 Compare travel insurance for pre existing medical conditions

-The good news though is that MoneyMaxim have not just one or two companies who can help, but a panel of leading travel insurers who specialise in offering policies that cover medical conditions.
+The good news though is that MoneyMaxim have not just one or two companies who can help, but a panel of leading travel insurers who specialise in offering policies that cover pre-existing medical conditions.
 And comparing these policies could not be simpler.

 Travel insurance for medical conditions